 Sometimes, when working across cultures, it is the answers to these simple questions that can be the driving force behind differences or challenging situations.

-Want some more on cultural awareness?
+Want to learn more about cultural awareness?

 Please note, these are only examples of what people from different cultures tend to prefer and value.
 There are many factors that influence people’s preferences along these scales, including age, gender, company culture, religious beliefs, and personality.